erikj/presentations/great-web-apis/slides/crash-course-http.md

 1989: Tim Berners-Lee, CERN

-2000: Roy Fielding REST dissertation

-mid-2000s: REST adopted for Web APIs

-2021: Ubiquitous application and data-interchange framework

-> The most important thing to know about the HTTP protocol is that it was designed entirely on the notion of passing messages, not objects or database query results. - TBL
+> The most important thing to know about the HTTP protocol is that it was designed entirely on the notion of passing messages, not objects or database query results.

 !SLIDE